Die Beautiful: Plot

 Trisha dates a young gay club dancer named Miko.
 She even pays for Miko's rhinoplasty, but soon learns that Miko is having an affair with a gay beauty parlor owner, ending their relationship.

 Trisha meets Jesse at a bar.
 Although Jesse is married, they start dating.
-On their sixth monthsary, Jesse fails to arrive.
-A month after, Jesse's wife Diana invites Trisha to the hospital where Jesse was confined due to leukemia.
+On their sixth monthiversary, Jesse fails to arrive.
+A month later, Jesse's wife Diana, invites Trisha to the hospital where Jesse was confined due to leukemia.
 Jesse tells Trisha about his condition and confesses that their meeting was not accidental.
-Jesse is urged by his conscience as he was part of the group who gangraped Trisha during their teenage years.
+His conscience urges Jesse as he was part of the group who gangraped Trisha during their teenage years.
 Although he tells Trisha that he grew to love her, Trisha is left distraught by the revelation and promptly leaves.

-Trisha joined Binibining Gay Pilipinas and picks a question she had encountered before.
+Trisha then joined Binibining Gay Pilipinas and picked a question she had encountered before.
 She delivers her memorized answer well: saying that if she dies and gets to live again, she would choose to be nobody but herself.
 While backstage, Trisha jokingly tells Barbs that if she won the pageant, she is ready to die.
 She further envisions her wake to have a makeover as different celebrities every day.
 Trisha finally wins but dies shortly of cerebral aneurysm.

 In the morgue, Trisha's father and sister arrive.
-Her father orders to have Trisha's breast implants removed.
+Her father orders Trisha's breast implants removed.
 Beth disagrees.
 Their father ends up having Trisha dressed in a barong Tagalog, a traditional men's garment.
 Barbs, Paola, and Erica are disappointed at the sight of their friend and ask for Beth's help to sneak out Trisha's corpse and give her the burial she wished for.

 On the last day of her wake, Barbs announces that the final makeover of Trisha is who she really is: the Trisha they knew, who lived a glamorous life.
 The movie ends with Trisha's final walk message, showing a younger version of herself.

 Other celebrity transformations of Trisha during her wake are Angelina Jolie, Lady Gaga, and Beyoncé.